Amanda Addams Auctions

 EJ Ainger

-Egyptian iron furniture and quality collectables will be the highlight of E.J.
-Ainger’s latest weekly auction from 9.30am Tuesday at 433 Bridge Road, Richmond.
+Antique and retro furniture, collectibles, paintings, decorative furnishings and jewellery will be among strong attractions at E.J.
+Ainger’s forthcoming weekly sale from 9.30am Tuesday August 26 at 433 Bridge Road, Richmond.

 Read Full Review